maana-io/maana-ocr/README.md

 # Maana OCR

-This service provides functions for extracting text from PDFs or image files, using Tesseract
+This service provides functions for extracting text from PDFs or image files, using [Tesseract.js](https://tesseract.projectnaptha.com/)

 # Deploying the Service